rafaelnajman/Gym-controller/README.md

 # Gym controller
-> Site made in-class on Rockeatseat Lauchbase course.
+> Site made in-class on Rocketseat Launchbase course.

 It is a website to control costumers and teachers in a gym, you can manage teachers and costumers.